Aaron Bow: Career

 In 2017, Bow collaborated with Teddy Walton to co-produce "Crushed Glass" by Freddie Gibbs and "Pacific Ocean" by Young Dolph.

 In 2018, Bow co-produced "Redemption" by Zacari and Babes Wodumo.
 The track was featured on Kendrick Lamar's Black Panther: The Album, which became platinum certified in May 2018 and was nominated for Album of the Year at 61st Annual Grammy Awards.
 Bow and Walton also co-produced "ES Tales" by Jay Rock and "Pop Another" by Maxo Kream.

 In 2019, Bow co-produced "Celebrate" by DJ Khaled, featuring Travis Scott and Post Malone.
-The track peaked at #52 on the Billboard Hot 100.
-"Celebrate" was featured on DJ Khaled's project Father of Asahd, which hit #2 on the Billboard 200 album and #1 on the Billboard Hip-Hop/R&B Chart.
+The track peaked at No. 52 on the Billboard Hot 100.
+"Celebrate" was featured on DJ Khaled's project Father of Asahd, which hit No. 2 on the Billboard 200 album and #1 on the Billboard Hip-Hop/R&B Chart.
 Bow also co-produced Bryson Tiller's single "Blame" alongside Teddy Walton and J-Louis.

 In 2020, Bow co-produced "Franchise" by Travis Scott.
 Bow later co-produced two tracks off Big Sean's album Detroit 2: "Don Life" featuring Lil Wayne, and "Everything That's Missing" featuring Dwele.
 That same year, Bow worked on the original score for Your Attention Please, a Hulu short series hosted by Craig Robinson celebrating inspiring black voices “who are part of the next generation of excellence".
 Bow also co-produced the track "Dive" from Kid Cudi's Man on the Moon III: The Chosen.

 In 2021, Bow co-produced "Been Like This" from Doja Cat's album Planet Her.
 The production earned him his first Grammy nomination.